electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/etronservices/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol4.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol4s.jpg"
-        alt="You have also a quick start from the bottom menu" title="You have also a quick start from the bottom menu">
+        class="img-fluid" alt="You have also a quick start from the bottom menu" title="You have also a quick start from the bottom menu">
     </a>
     <figcaption><h4>You have also a quick start from the bottom menu</h4></figcaption>
 </figure>